2025. Help me celebrate my 50th Anniversary year in the Pekiti-Tirsia system.

 Note: My planed curriculum for the Winter Instructor's Camp is to show my current teaching format for Empty Hand vs Knife & Knife vs Knife, which integrates both curricula into one teachable unit.
 (See the last section of this essay for more on this).

-2. EURO CAMP: I have already made plans with the PTI Director for Italy, Andrea Citarelli, to start my European seminar tour with the first two weeks of May in Italy.
+I have already made plans with the PTI Director for Italy, Andrea Citarelli, to start my European seminar tour with the first two weeks of May in Italy.
 The first weekend will be exclusively for PTI members and the following weekend will be an open seminar.
 I would like to visit each country that I have ever held seminars in Europe during this tour and have days set aside just for testing of PTI members and then an open seminar.

-3. NEW YORK SUMMER CAMP: I’ve already spoken with Tuhon Jack and the other PTI senior instructors and we would like to hold the 2025 Summer camp for 4 days in early August.
+I’ve already spoken with Tuhon Jack and the other PTI senior instructors and we would like to hold the 2025 Summer camp for 4 days in early August.
 The general format will be a comparison between how I was originally taught the system and any newer teaching methods that I or other PTI instructors have developed over the years.

-DAY 1 Solo Baston/Sword/Spear.
+DAY 1 Solo Baston/Solo Sword.

 The first techniques I learned were the Multiple Attacks and the first set of the Solo Abacedario.
 We will show samples of all associated drills with the Abcedario as well as the sword variations.

 In the 1980s it was very common for me to be sent by Tuhon Gaje to teach follow up seminars for him.
 These were at schools who wanted a second seminar with Tuhon Gaje soon after his first one there, but that date with him was already taken.
 When I went to these seminars, I would always ask him “What should I teach?”
 And he would always reply “Teach them 5 Attacks.”
 Well, if you have studied the basic 5 Attacks that you see in the 64 Attacks or Doce’ Methdos sets, then you know that it’s not easy to have modern students at a weekend seminar practice just that basic material for the whole weekend.
 Therefore, when I started teaching on my own in the 1990s, I began to incorporate elements of advanced principles from Segidas, Contradas and Recontras onto the template of the basic 5 Attacks and thus, the 5 Attacks Subsystem was born.
-It will be useful to practice the forward and reverse cuts as a warm up, to make it easier to grasp the rest of the day’s material.

 Once this section is shown at the 2025 summer camp, I would like to teach the first technique from each solo bastion set in the system and show the sword application of the same material.